Cover reveal for my Christmas book and an excerpt. Hope you enjoy the story! The book will be available for Christmas this year. ❤

 Grace sat down in the other chair and Jack immediately started purring and fell asleep in her arms.
 Millie and Lorna both laughed.
 “He’s quite the charmer,” Millie said as Lorna handed her the other kitten.

 “Why don’t you two sit here by the fire and I’ll get the stew started,” Lorna offered.
 “Would you like some coffee, Grace?”

 “Yes, thank you.”
 Grace smiled.
-“It’s so nice to have someone offer me coffee for a change.”
+“It’s nice to have someone offer me coffee for a change.”

-“How are things going at the café?”
+“How are things at the café?”
 Millie asked.